chris-straka/bungle/backend/docs/DESIGN.md

+# Design

+### DDD

+The repositories can be created once on application startup, making DI/testing easy.
-In my API, it's not feasible to have DI for my rich data models in some cases.
+However, I can't do this for my rich data models because they're created dynamically.
-If I have a route that creates a new Entity, I have to instantiate it somewhere and then save it via an entityRepository.
-I don't know how many entities I'll need on startup.
-I do know I will need a single repo on startup though
+So somewhere in my application, I have to instantiate them, they can't be IoC'd.

 [Using the same entity for different user cases](https://softwareengineering.stackexchange.com/questions/392047)